HORIZON EUROPE 2021–2027

 ♦ The following pages provide detailed information on individual and collaborative research in the EU funding programme Horizon Europe:

-• European Commission (here)
+• Horizon Europe portal of the European Commission (here)

 • European Liaison Office of the German Research Organisations (KoWi) (here)